SechindraV/sechindrav.github.io/content/graduate-opportunities/_index.md

 - Interest in environmental governance, adaptation, or sustainability
 - Research or policy experience preferred but not required

-Applicants from historically underserved groups (e.g., Black, Indigenous, and People of Color, LGBTQ+, women, first-generation students) are strongly encouraged to apply.
+Applicants from **ALL** backgrounds are strongly encouraged to apply.

 </details>